 Supporting a child with trauma history is not easy or straight forward.
 Trauma exposure changes everything for a child.
 It changes the way their brains work, the way they perceive the world, and the way their instincts react to stimulus.
 As a person in a trusted position with these children, either in a school environment, sports team, scouts troop, tutor or any other leadership role, there are certain things you can do to help them learn and thrive.

-TIPS FOR SUPPORTING A CHILD WITH TRAUMA HISTORY
+HELPING A CHILD WITH A HISTORY OF TRAUMA

 Read up about trauma.
 Most of us were raised to believe children are “too young to remember”, or they will “outgrow it”, or that these are bad children making a conscious decision to be difficult or disruptive.
 It’s important you read up and learn what is really happening so you can see beyond the behaviours to the child, and trauma, that is at the root of what you see.
 This will allow you to truly offer effective support for a child with trauma history.